codeforequity-at/botium-connector-alexa-avs/README.md

 or
 > ./node_modules/.bin/botium-connector-alexa-avs-init
 ```

+If you use Botium Box, you dont have to use this tool.
+It is already built into Box.

 Just follow the suggested steps, you will be presented a hyperlink you have to open in your browser to connect the Botium virtual device to your Amazon account.